Franklin Covey (NYSE:FC) Rating Reiterated by Barrington Research

-Franklin Covey (NYSE:FC)‘s stock had its “buy” rating restated by equities research analysts at Barrington Research in a report issued on Friday, AnalystRatings.com reports.
+Franklin Covey (NYSE:FC)‘s stock had its “buy” rating reissued by Barrington Research in a report issued on Friday, AnalystRatings.com reports.

-In other Franklin Covey news, Director Esther Kay Stepp sold 4,000 shares of the company’s stock in a transaction on Friday, January 24th.
-The shares were sold at an average price of $32.70, for a total transaction of $130,800.00.
-Following the transaction, the director now owns 55,429 shares in the company, valued at $1,812,528.30.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
-Company insiders own 33.20% of the company’s stock.
+In related news, Director Esther Kay Stepp sold 4,000 shares of Franklin Covey stock in a transaction on Friday, January 24th.
+The shares were sold at an average price of $32.70, for a total value of $130,800.00.
+Following the transaction, the director now directly owns 55,429 shares of the company’s stock, valued at $1,812,528.30.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
+33.20% of the stock is owned by insiders.

-A number of hedge funds have recently added to or reduced their stakes in FC.
-Acadian Asset Management LLC lifted its stake in Franklin Covey by 84.4% during the 4th quarter.
-Acadian Asset Management LLC now owns 25,054 shares of the business services provider’s stock valued at $807,000 after acquiring an additional 11,466 shares in the last quarter.
-Victory Capital Management Inc. raised its holdings in shares of Franklin Covey by 68.2% in the fourth quarter.
-Victory Capital Management Inc. now owns 2,876 shares of the business services provider’s stock valued at $93,000 after purchasing an additional 1,166 shares during the last quarter.
-State Street Corp raised its holdings in shares of Franklin Covey by 6.7% in the fourth quarter.
-State Street Corp now owns 194,017 shares of the business services provider’s stock valued at $6,253,000 after purchasing an additional 12,260 shares during the last quarter.
-Swiss National Bank purchased a new stake in shares of Franklin Covey in the fourth quarter valued at about $603,000.
-Finally, Oregon Public Employees Retirement Fund bought a new position in shares of Franklin Covey during the fourth quarter valued at about $23,277,000.
+Large investors have recently added to or reduced their stakes in the stock.
+BlackRock Inc. boosted its holdings in shares of Franklin Covey by 3.3% during the 2nd quarter.
+BlackRock Inc. now owns 829,686 shares of the business services provider’s stock valued at $28,209,000 after buying an additional 26,863 shares in the last quarter.
+Oregon Public Employees Retirement Fund bought a new stake in shares of Franklin Covey during the 4th quarter valued at $23,277,000.
+Vanguard Group Inc. boosted its holdings in shares of Franklin Covey by 1.3% during the 2nd quarter.
+Vanguard Group Inc. now owns 543,358 shares of the business services provider’s stock valued at $18,475,000 after buying an additional 7,195 shares in the last quarter.
+Rice Hall James & Associates LLC boosted its holdings in shares of Franklin Covey by 5.8% during the 3rd quarter.
+Rice Hall James & Associates LLC now owns 355,055 shares of the business services provider’s stock valued at $12,427,000 after buying an additional 19,344 shares in the last quarter.
+Finally, FMR LLC boosted its holdings in shares of Franklin Covey by 32.1% during the 1st quarter.
+FMR LLC now owns 298,560 shares of the business services provider’s stock valued at $7,554,000 after buying an additional 72,626 shares in the last quarter.
 Institutional investors and hedge funds own 48.34% of the company’s stock.

 Franklin Covey Company Profile